 “What is the difference between a not-for-profit community and a for-profit retirement community?”
 This is a popular question among prospective members.

 Many not-for-profit retirement organizations are single site organizations, although some, like Lakewood at Home, are part of a larger group.
 The distinguishing feature of a not-for-profit retirement community, as with other not-for-profit organizations, is that all of the money earned or donated goes towards pursuing the organization’s objectives, instead of to the owners.
 Not-for-profit communities are typically structured as 501(c)(3) organizations, which, by definition, requires that they operate for charitable purposes.
 Providing lifetime housing and health care services, even if a resident depletes his or her personal finances through no fault of their own, is often core to that charitable purpose.
 Most not-for-profit communities will maintain a foundation or endowment fund, which, if properly funded, can greatly enhance the organization’s ability to provide such financial assistance.
-By being a part of Lakewood at Home, members have access to LifeSpire’s VBH Foundation, which can provide benevolent support should the need arise.
+By being a part of Lakewood at Home, members have access to LifeSpire of Virginia’s VBH Foundation, which can provide benevolent support should the need arise.

 By contrast, for-profit communities are often owned by a larger parent organization and are typically more profit-driven than charitably driven.
 This is not inherently bad because leaders of a quality organization know that if they do not offer a desirable product and look after their residents then eventually there will be no profits.
 And while a for-profit community may be more inclined to ask a resident to leave if they are no longer able to pay, most operators understand that it is good business practice to accommodate residents to the extent possible.
 They do not want a reputation in the community of being uncompassionate.
 In fact, some for-profit retirement communities also maintain separate charitable funds to provide financial aid for residents.